Slovak Evangelical Church of the Augsburg Confession in Serbia: History

-The history of Protestantism in this region begins in the first half of the 18th century, when evangelical Slovaks from the area around the Tatra Mountains in the former Upper Hungary left their homeland and settled on the southern border of the Habsburg Empire, in hope of being less exposed to the pressure of the Counter-Reformation there.
+The history of Lutheranism in thie territory of present-day Serbia begins in the first half of the 18th century, when evangelical Slovaks from the area around the Tatra Mountains in the former Upper Hungary left their homeland and settled on the southern border of the Habsburg monarchy, in hope of being less exposed to the pressure of the Counter-Reformation there.
 Their first arrival was, according to some sources, in 1720 and according to the other in 1745.
-Additional migrations were during the 18th and early 19th centuries.
-Immediately after their arrival, they also organized themselves ecclesiastically, especially after the adoption of the Patent of Toleration in 1781.
+Additional migrations happened during the early 19th century.
+Immediately after arrival, Slovak also organized themselves ecclesiastically, especially after the adoption of the Patent of Toleration in 1781.

-In the 18th century, Hungarian and German Lutherans also began to settle in the fertile areas of the Danube River.
-All of them, together with the Slovak Lutherans, were under the jurisdiction of the Evangelical-Lutheran Church in Hungary until the break up of the Austro-Hungarian monarchy at the end of World War I.
+In the 18th century, Hungarian and German Lutherans also began to settle in the fertile areas of the Danube.
+All of them, together with the Slovak Lutherans, were under the jurisdiction of the Evangelical-Lutheran Church in Hungary until the break up of the Austria-Hungary empire at the end of World War I.

-The SEAVC was founded in 1921 as a church of Slovak Christians who previously belonged to the Evangelical-Lutheran Church of Hungary and whose settlement area had been separated from the land of their ancestors after the First World War and awarded to the newly established Yugoslavia.
-The founding synod was in Stara Pazova.
-The first Bishop was Adam Vereš, who was elected and installed in 1929 in Stara Pazova.
+The Slovak Evangelical Church of the Augsburg Confession in the Kingdom of Serbs, Croats, and Slovenes was founded in 1921 by the session of the synod in Stara Pazova by Slovak Christians who had previously belonged to the Evangelical-Lutheran Church of Hungary and whose settlements had become part of the newly established Yugoslavia following the dissolution of Austria-Hungary after World War I. The first Bishop was Adam Vereš.

-In 2007 the German Evangelical Church of the Augsburg Confession in Serbia was re-established with the municipality in Zemun, Belgrade.
-In 2009 it was registered as part of the SEAVC under the name "German Seniorate of the Slovak Evangelical Church A.C. in Serbia – German Evangelical Church Belgrade".
+In 2007, the German Evangelical Church of the Augsburg Confession in Serbia was re-established in Zemun, Belgrade.
+In 2009 church was affiliated to the Slovak Evangelical Church of the A.C. in Serbia.